What Do I Know?

-After weeks of saying WTF?!?! in my head several times a day; after weeks of questioning whatever fate brought this on us; after weeks of wondering how to put one foot in front of the other, I am ready to tell you what I have discovered.
+After two years of saying WTF?!?! in my head several times a day; after questioning whatever fate brought this on us; after wondering how to put one foot in front of the other, I am ready to tell you what I have discovered.

 First, let me say that things are fine now.
-The incident has passed and we came out the other side intact.
+The incident has long passed and we came out the other side intact.
 Thank God for that.
+And while it was two years ago, it remains fresh and always might, as life-changing events do.
+And that’s a good thing.
+It keeps us sharp.

 I learned a lot from this latest adventure in my life, but I confess that I am tired of ‘growing.’
 I am tired of life lessons, but I guess that’s part of the deal, right?
 We don’t get to decide when we are done learning or growing.
 We take life as it comes: the good, the bad, the hard and the easy.